-Although called palace, it is more like big fortress surrounded by walls and towers.
+Although called palace, it is more like a big fortress surrounded by walls and towers.

-No matter of art knowledge level, Diocletian's Palace is must see attraction for every visitor.
+No matter of art knowledge level, Diocletian's Palace is a must-see attraction for every visitor.
 Many sights from Roman age are well preserved.

 Split Peristyle is one of the most beautiful squares in whole Croatia.
 It is surrounded by Cathedral of St. Dominus, entrance to the basement of the Palace and former Jupiter's temple.